 You know that feeling you get when you're watching a TV show or someone's Instagram story and you just know that you and the person you're watching would get on really, really well?
 Then, the more you watch and the more you learn about them, the stronger that feeling becomes?
 "We would probably be great friends," you might think absent-mindedly, despite never having met them IRL.
 It's one-sided relationship and you know that but also, you kind of can't help it.

 The concept of a parasocial relationship was coined in 1956 by Donald Horton and R. Richard Wohl to describe the way mass media users acted like they were in a typical social relationship with a media figure, such as feeling as though they are friends with a radio personality or a TV character.
 While this type of one-sided relationship existed long before the invention of TV and radio (in the form of political figures, gods and spirits), the growing role of mass media in people’s lives had brought these relationships into prominence.
+So much so, it's become overwhelmingly common for people to describe any relationship on Twitter as 'parasocial'.

 The definition of a parasocial relationship is where a viewer or audience member becomes attached to and invested in a media character (be they real or fictional) who doesn't return the emotion.
 A sense of intimacy and closeness develops on one side but the other party in all likelihood does not know the former exists.
 Over the years, as the media industry has grown, parasocial relationships have become more common, especially in pop culture, from Beatlemania to the fans of 90s boybands to the exceedingly evolved Stan culture of today.